Misterhex/Misterhex.github.io/_posts/2016-07-12-Advanced-DotNet-Debugging-of-production-apps.md

 For example, I found out that one of our windows service was having up to 70% time in GC.
 70 % of CPU cycles was used in garbage collections.

 ![cname file content]({{ site.url }}/assets/img/perfcounter.png)

+### Conclusion
+Leverage these tools to help troubleshoot pesky production issues on the windows .net platform.